-2.3.2 Drainage, Water Supply & Sanitation
+3.3.2 Drainage, Water Supply and Sanitation

-As discussed in Section 3.2.1, the lack of functional drainage infrastructure across the city - both through poor urban design and inadequate maintenance of existing assets - has resulted in high levels of sensitivity to even minor rain events, acting as a key disrupting factor for transport networks, as well as presenting health risks through stagnation and provision of habitat for transmitters of vector-based disease.
-Those areas and social groups most sensitive to flooding therefore relate more directly to other mitigating factors, such as housing quality, surrounding municipal infrastructure (such as roads and healthcare), and ability to afford housing in areas of lower flooding exposure (see Figure 16 and Figure 18).
-Consequently, more sensitive lower socioeconomic groupings across are located in higher flood risk areas, with poorer quality infrastructure and ineffective drainage systems.
+As discussed in Section 3.2.1, the lack of functional drainage infrastructure across the city - both through poor urban design and inadequate maintenance of existing assets - has resulted in high levels of sensitivity to even minor rain events, acting as a key disrupting factor for transport

-Figure 22: The 'Main Drain' below the Australian High Commission (left) and garbage blocking the Tagabe River Bridge in Blacksands (right)
+Figure 23: The 'Main Drain' below the Australian High Commission (left) and debris blocking the Tagabe River Bridge in Blacksands (right)

 Across the Greater Port Vila area only 48.7% of households have either plumbed or water-sealed private sanitation facilities, with pit latrines being used by 19.3% of households across the urban area (VNSO 2014).
-As shown in Figure 23, access to sanitation in informal settlement areas and the northern peri-urban area of the city more generally is significantly lower, with shared pit latrines, traditional and bush toilets being heavily used by households.
+As shown in Figure 24, access to sanitation in informal settlement areas and the northern peri-urban area of the city more generally is significantly lower, with shared pit latrines, traditional and bush toilets being heavily used by households.

-Figure 23: Household Access to Plumbed or Water Sealed Private Sanitation (data from the 2009 National Census)
+Figure 24: Household Access to Plumbed or Water Sealed Private Sanitation (data from the 2009 National Census)

-In some areas the ratios of access to these shared facilities are highly inadequate; for example in Seaside Paama, the entire informal community of more than 600 residents is dependent on 4 shared toilets (shown in Figure 24).
+In some areas the ratios of access to these shared facilities are highly inadequate; for example in Seaside Paama, the entire informal community of more than 600 residents is dependent on 4 shared toilets (shown in Figure 25).
 Notably these 'Communal Sanitation Facilities' are one of the focus areas of the Port Vila Urban Development Project's sanitation and drainage infrastructure upgrades (EBI & QCL 2010b).

-Figure 24: Communal Sanitation Facilities (Toilet Block) adjacent to Seaside Paama

-Port Vila's water supply is entirely sourced from groundwater, extracted by the privatized water utility UNELCO, as well through independent private or community-run bores.
-Supplementary sources such as village and household rainwater tanks and wells provide roughly 10% of households with their primary drinking water source, and 5% of households with water for washing and non-drinking uses (VNSO 2014).
+Figure 25: Communal Sanitation Facilities (Toilet Block) adjacent to Seaside Paama sources such as village and household rainwater tanks and wells provide roughly 10% of households with their primary drinking water source, and 5% of households with water for washing and nondrinking uses (VNSO 2014).